ipfs-cluster/ipfs-cluster-website/content/documentation/deployment/architecture.md

 The Cluster peer communicates with the IPFS daemon using the HTTP API (`localhost:5001`).
 Therefore, **the IPFS daemon must be launched and running separately**.

 Usually, `ipfs-cluster-ctl` is used on the same machine or server on which `ipfs-cluster-service` is running.
 For example, `ipfs-cluster-ctl pin add <hash>` will instruct the local Cluster peer to submit a pin to the Cluster.
 The different peers in the Cluster will then proceed to ask their local IPFS daemons to pin that content.
-The number of pins across the Cluster will depend on the replication factor set in the Cluster configuration file.
+The number of pins across the Cluster will depend on the replication factor set for each pin (the default is set in the `ipfs-cluster-service` configuration file).

 ## The Cluster swarm